You built a real workflow for catching up on Slack channels using AI. Let’s look at what you achieved and where to go next.Documentation Index

 Weekly digest

 Create a weekly summary and share it with your team.
-Try: “Give me a weekly digest of #channel-name covering Monday to Friday.
-Format it as a newsletter I could paste into an email.”
+Format it as a newsletter you could paste into an email.

 Summarise private channels